Best Practices for Building a Cybersecurity Program

 And opened this attachment, the exploit would not have immediately run because it would be sandboxed in the PROTECTED VIEW.
 This would give me time to notice the only content of Invoice.doc was “.”.
 This should raise some suspicions (or at least made me realize that Jain Li—whoever that is—sent me a bad file) and I would close the file without further consideration.
 And there’s the bottom layer in our delicious defense-in-depth layer cake.

 The bottom line is that we left the Office application in its natural “hardened” configuration, with out-of-the-box security settings intact.
 Adversaries know this, and there are easy ways to entice the user to click the “Enable Content” button.
 (How about in the phish, the attacker just writes “Please ignore the warning and click “Enable Content”?
 If you opened the attachment, you’ll probably heed this recommendation too.)
 To thwart this threat, organizations can get crafty with further hardening Office applications.
 For example, there’s an Office hardening guide from the Australian Cyber Security Centre.
 The key is to pick a level of hardening commensurate with your organization’s risk management plan, and configure your systems accordingly.
 You don’t need to buy any new hardware or software to securely configured your systems.
-It just takes time and commitment.
+It just takes time and commitment to implement it into your cybersecurity program.

 Caveat to the Totem Top 5